-PowerPAD, E2E are trademarks of Texas Instruments.
-All other trademarks are the property of their respective owners.
+PowerPAD, E2E are trademarks of Texas Instruments. is a trademark of ~other.

 12.2 Electrostatic Discharge Caution

 These devices have limited built-in ESD protection.
 The leads should be shorted together or the device placed in conductive foam during storage or handling to prevent electrostatic damage to the MOS gates.